 Creating Codeception tests (cests)

-Codeception using the term cest for tests.
+Codeception using the term for tests.
 Let's create one for testing user sign up in our playground app.
 Again we can use the Codeception dependency in the command line:

 Let's add some basic methods.